What is Asset-Based Lending?

 Asset-based lending, often abbreviated as ABL, refers to a form of business financing where lenders base credit approval on the value of a company’s assets.
 It differs from traditional loans, where financial institutions base credit approval on the business owner’s credit score, time in business, and the company’s cash flow.

-Business lines of credit are the most commonly used form of financing in ABL, but they can also include loans, such as equipment financing.
+Business lines of credit are the most commonly used form of ABL financing, but they can also include term loans, such as equipment financing.
 Asset-based loans provide money for working capital needs, such as inventory purchases, operating expenses, or hiring additional staff.

 The industries most likely to use asset-based lending include the following: